caarlosdamian/caarlosdamian-hooks/README.md

 ### Features

 - **useArray**: Manages an array state within your React components, offering a variety of methods for array manipulation.
+- **useCookie**:  Simplifies the management of cookies within your React components.
 - **useCursor**: Designed to track and return the cursor's position on the screen.
 - **useDebounce**: Debounce function calls, delaying execution for improved performance in scenarios like search operations or other asynchronous tasks.
 - **useDoubleClick**: Allows you to handle both single-click and double-click events with ease.
 You can use it to define custom behavior when a user clicks once or double-clicks on an element.